andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 9. Andrew (JURG)- orange T shirt, light grey pants.
 ENTRANCE IS AT 4:24
 </div>

-As I watch the video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
-Since Jurg doesn't come on till 4:24 I won't be doing any gallops!
+As I watch the video I realize the gallops occur very early in the piece.

-Praise be!!!
+Gallops come.
+Gallops go.
+And when the gallops are said and done the clock reads just a shade over 3 minutes.
+Which means we still have a full minute & a half till we're introduced to our friend in the orange T-shirt & light grey pants.
+I keep my eye out for more gallops to break out but it seems the horses are in the stables for good.

+And I'm overwhelmed by an intoxicating wave of relief.

+No gallops!!
+Be gone you vile equine ambulation!!

-Based on my complete galloptrical ineptitude during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.
+Honestly, based on my complete galloptrical ineptitude during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.

+{{ m.divider() }}

-The first few rehearsals are mostly spent learning the choreography for each of the individual segments that make up the whole of the performance.
+Our first few rehearsals are spent learning the choreography of the individual segments that make up the whole of the performance.
 Each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
 Our old friends *Sally* and *Lewiston*